brianshih1/mini-key-value-db/mdbook/src/chapter_5/latch_manager.md

 # Latch Manager

+The Latch Manager’s job is to serialize/isolate access to keys.
+This is necessary for the concurrency manager to provide isolation to requests to safely read/write from the MVCC layer.
+Without isolation, concurrent reads/writes to the MVCC may result in race conditions.

 ### Latch Manager API

-Latch Manager’s job is to serialize access to keys.
 Latch Manager’s API is composed of two methods: Acquire and Release

 **Acquire: (keys) → LatchGuard**